British Rail Class 142

-The British Rail Class 142 Pacer were diesel multiple units built for British Rail (BR) from 1985 to 1987.
-The class were built with a high level of commonality with the widely-used Leyland National bus.
+Class 142 diesel multiple unit passenger trains were built for British Rail (BR) from 1985 to 1987, with a high level of commonality with the widely used Leyland National bus.
 They are part of the Pacer family of railbuses.
 The last set was withdrawn from service in 2020.

 Background

-By the beginning of the 1980s, British Rail (BR) operated a large fleet of first-generation DMUs, which had been constructed in prior decades to various designs.
+By the beginning of the 1980s, British Rail (BR) operated a large fleet of first-generation diesel multiple units (DMUs), which had been constructed in prior decades to various designs.
 While formulating its long-term strategy for this sector of its operations, British Rail planners recognised that considerable costs would be incurred by undertaking refurbishment programmes necessary for the continued use of these ageing multiple units, particularly due to the necessity of handling and removing hazardous materials such as asbestos.
 In the light of the high costs involved in retention, planners examined the prospects for the development and introduction of a new generation of DMUs to succeed the first generation.

 In the concept stage, two separate approaches were devised, one involving a so-called railbus that prioritised the minimisation of both initial (procurement) and ongoing (maintenance & operational) costs, while the second was a more substantial DMU that could deliver better performance than the existing fleet, particularly when it came to long-distance services.
 While the more ambitious latter requirement would ultimately lead to the development of the British Rail Class 151 and the wider Sprinter family of DMUs, BR officials recognised that a cheaper unit was desirable for service on the smaller branch lines that would not be unduly impacted by lower performance specs or a high-density configuration.
 Work to progress both approaches was therefore undertaken by BR's research department during the early 1980s.